Data-Portofolio/The-Ultimate-Pandas-Guide-Simplifying-Data-Operations/README.md

    check_even_odd = lambda x: 'Even' if x % 2 == 0 else 'Odd'
    print("Number is:", check_even_odd(8))
    ```
-   - Improved the lambda function to explicitly mention the operation being performed.
-   - Updated the print statements for clearer output.

 ### 2. Apply with NumPy

+  - Renamed variables for better readability.
+   - Added comments to clarify the purpose of each line.

    ```python
    # Aggregating sum for each column and row
    sum_by_column = df_apply.apply(np.sum, axis=0)  # Sum for each column
    sum_by_row = df_apply.apply(np.sum, axis=1)  # Sum for each row
    ```
-   - Renamed variables for better readability.
-   - Added comments to clarify the purpose of each line.

 ### 3. Apply with Custom Function